blockchyp/blockchyp-tokenizer/README.md

 without iframes are also required to retain a QSA and complete a ROC if their transaction volume is above the usual self assessment levels.

-More detail on PCI compliance rules for each scenario can be found in [Best Practices for E-Commerce E-Commerce](https://www.pcisecuritystandards.org/pdfs/best_practices_securing_ecommerce.pdf), a supplement to the core PCI security standard provided by the PCI Council.
+More detail on PCI compliance rules for each scenario can be found in [Best Practices for E-Commerce](https://www.pcisecuritystandards.org/pdfs/best_practices_securing_ecommerce.pdf), a supplement to the core PCI security standard provided by the PCI Council.

 ## Installing The Tokenizer